agile-learning-institute/mongodb_configurator_spa/CYPRESS.md

 - Only introduce API stubbing when the real system cannot be made stable or reasonably performant for the scenario.

 Next Action
-- Begin Phase 1 (Tooling Setup).
-I will proceed through the Phase 1 commit checkpoints and report back once the smoke test is green.
+- Phase 8 (Configurations) is now complete with enhanced version control testing
+- Ready to proceed to Phase 9 (Cross-Page User Journey) or Phase 10 (Hardening and Flake Reduction)
+- All core page-level E2E tests are now implemented and passing